-It goes without saying that the Covid-19 pandemic has had an unprecedented impact on global markets, affecting practically every sector, not least of all real estate.
+It goes without saying that the Covid-19 pandemic has had an unprecedented impact on global markets, affecting practically every sector, not least of all real estate which already faced a number of challenges in 2019.

 Social distancing measures, the shut-down of businesses worldwide and an unfavourable economic climate have hindered operations for most real estate businesses everywhere.